PatrickMarinich/Mario-Kart-Stats-Project/README.md

     - KartSore - a custom stat and its documentation -> A Cumulative Stat
     - MiscellenousScore - A custom stat and its documentation -> A Stat for Item Usuage
     - SeedingPowerPoints - A custom stat and its documentation  -> A Stat to Determine the Best Overall Player
-  - Kartnite_Google_Colab - The file used to input stats to the data base, it was origionally the full program, but it was condensed for simplicity.
   - Kartnite_Python - Kartnite_Python is responsible for the generation of the Player Profiles
     - Contants.py - Contains any programming constants used, it also contains credits and player awards
     - InputOutput.py - Contains the I/O logic for the user.
 Allows for user choice and different functionalities of the program